 “The majority of today’s homebuyers are millennials looking to make their first step into homeownership,” says Andrew Prasky, an agent with RE/MAX Advantage Plus in Blaine, Minnesota.
 “Any small change in affordability, like rising mortgage rates, will more than likely delay their purchasing.”

-With the latest rate hike in September 2018 and an additional hike possible later in the year, homebuyers may be wondering how the Federal Reserve affects mortgage rates and whether getting a mortgage is still an affordable proposition.
+With the latest rate hike in December 2018, homebuyers may be wondering how the Federal Reserve affects mortgage rates and whether getting a mortgage is still an affordable proposition.
 At the same time, renters may be feeling frustrated by rising rent prices and feel pressure to buy before rates go any higher.

 Understanding how rising interest rates affect home prices—and how the costs of homeownership compare with renting—can give you some perspective if you’re torn over which housing solution makes the most sense.